The detail

 Talking to people about the building blocks of their lives - their car, their home comforts, how much they can give their family, the kind of holidays they’ll have - helps them to engage with their pension.

 Of course, we’re all different.
-Everyone who reaches the minimum standard is not going to have exactly £14,400 or £22,400 to spend.
+Everyone who reaches the Minimum Standard is not going to have exactly £13,400 or £21,600.

 We recommended a set of Retirement Living Standards for the UK in our July 2018 report, ‘Hitting the Target: A vision for retirement income adequacy’, which followed a consultation we ran with the pensions industry to find ways to give people a better income in retirement.

-We set the moderate and comfortable standard with the help of focus groups made up of real people held all over the country.
+We set the Moderate and Comfortable Standards with the help of focus groups made up of real people held all over the country.

 House